 For installation between cabinets only; not for end-of-cabinet installation.
-Each kit contains two 3"-wide filler panels.
+Each kit contains two 3" wide filler panels.
+Two kits are needed for a 36" opening.

-Filter Kits JX81D-Recirculating Charcoal Filter Kit
+JX81A-Recirculating Charcoal Filter Kit

 Filter kits are used when the microwave oven cannot be vented to the outside.